MrCheatak/FEBID_docs2/docs/interface.rst

 * `Precursor parameters <precursor_file.html>`_ – a YAML (.yml) file with precursor(printing material) and deponat(printed material) properties.
 * Temperature tracking – check to enable calculation of the temperature profile and temperature dependency of the precursor coverage.

-    Corresponding precursor parameters have to be included in the parameter file in order for the temperature tracking to work.
+.. warning:: Corresponding precursor parameters have to be included in the parameter file in order for the temperature tracking to work.

-    If a loaded 3D structure does not have temperature profile data, it will be added automatically.
+.. note:: If a loaded 3D structure does not have temperature profile data, it will be added automatically.

 **Save file:**